Robert Golden’s opening talk for Art Youth and A Shared Peace

 including the middle classes,

-there are masses of people too poor, too exhausted, too uneducated,
+there are masses of people too overworked, too poor, too exhausted, too uneducated,

-too ill informed, too hungry or too oppressed to care about
+too ill informed, too hungry or too self-obsessed or too oppressed to care about

 or even to think about the conditions of their and other’s lives,

-or they are too indoctrinated by their oppressor’s propaganda to think beyond it.
+or they are too drowned in their oppressor’s propaganda

 those who make no connection between their actions